M3351AN/SPT-Fuyu/README.md

 SPT Fuyu is a tool developed to quickly bypass EFT install validate of SPT while u have not install EFT from BSG

-Support latest version of SPT!
-(Tested in SPT 3.9.8)
+Theoretically support latest version of SPT! (last tested in SPT 3.9.8)

 ## Functions